spinnaker/spinnaker.io/content/en/docs/v1.19/reference/halyard/high-availability.md

 ---
-title: "High Availability"
+title: 'High Availability'
-linkTitle: "High Availability"
+linkTitle: 'High Availability'
+mermaid: true
 weight:
 description:
 ---

 This page describes how you can configure a Halyard deployment to increase the availability of specific services beyond simply [horizontally scaling](/setup/productionize/scaling/horizontal-scaling/) the service.
 Halyard does this by splitting the functionalities of a service into separate logical roles (also known as sharding).
 The benefits of doing this is specific to the service that is being sharded.
 These deployment strategies are inspired by [Netflix's large scale experience](https://blog.spinnaker.io/scaling-spinnaker-at-netflix-part-1-8a5ae51ee6de).